dawidbros1/php-start/README.md

 public function logout()
 {
     Session::clear('user:id');
-    Session::set('success', "You have been logged out of the system");
+    Session::success("You have been logged out of the system");
 }
 ```